macofallico/DisposableRanks/README.md

 # Disposable Ranks and Awards Module

-Module is compatible with any the latest development build of phpVMS v7 released after **23.APR.2021**.
+Module is compatible with any latest development build of phpVMS v7 released after **23.APR.2021**.
 Provides;

 * Ranks Page (with allowed Subfleets if there are any)
 * Awards Page